shell909090/doh/README.md

 * Accept protocols: udp/tcp/tcp-tls/google.
 * Response time in Shanghai: udp:75, tcp:90, tcp-tls:250
 * Response time in Japan IDC: udp:1, tcp:2, tcp-tls:40, google:5-100
 * Accept edns-client-subnet with protocol google.
+Sometimes edns-client-subnet work with udp, dependence on which server you actually use.
 * In China: tcp-tls accessible. `google` need a proxy.
 * A proxy will be needed for protocol google in China.